ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 ::: example
 #### Example: Linear search

-Recall the linear search algorithm from @sec:intro:searching, it searches for a given value in an array.
+Recall the linear search algorithm from @sec:sorting-1:linear-search, it searches for a given value in an array.
 The size $n$ of the input is the length of the array.
 The algorithm looks at each array value in turn, comparing with the given value.